 Recency refers to the time in days since the contact's most recent purchase.

 A different method is used for Recency compared to Frequency and Monetary.
-This is because Recency increases when a contact does nothing; the opposite of Frequency and Monetary metrics, which only increase if the contact performs an action.
+This is because the time since the last purchase increases when a contact does nothing – unlike the frequency (number of orders) and monetary metrics (money spent) that only increase when a contact acts.
 High amounts of single purchase contacts, and contacts that remain inactive, mean the list of unique values for Recency is increasing over time.

 Instead, Recency is scored from 1 to 3 with each number representing a stage in the customer purchase lifecycle.